vincent/chorezilla/README.md

 ## 📦 Features

+- Manage different households
 - Manage different rooms
 - Invite users
-- Add tasks to a room with a frequency and assigned users
+- Add tasks to a room, with a frequency and assigned users
 - Users get notified until task is done
 - Admins get notified when task is done